Motia Icon

 MethodWhat it does

-set(groupId, id, data)Create or update an item
+set(groupId, id, data)Create or update an item.
+Returns StreamSetResult with new_value and old_value

 get(groupId, id)Get a single item